PVKonovalov/localcache/README.md

 # localcache
-Local cache for storing any data e.g. configuration
+Local file cache for storing any data e.g. configuration

 Very often, a service receives a configuration from an external server using, for example, the WEB API.
 If you are creating a fault tolerant application e.g. SCADA, your application shall work regardless of the current state of the SCADA WEB API configuration server.
 The main idea of this library is to save the configuration to a local cache file and restore the configuration from the file in case the WEB API configuration server fails.